 The selection process is highly competitive and proposals will be assessed on the basis of the information provided.
-The Committee aims to support a geographic spread of projects and to balance support among different communities.
+If a proposal is shortlisted for consideration, the Embassy may reach out for additional information to complete due diligence checks.

 Applicants submit DAP project proposals.

 DAP committee meets to discuss proposals.
-Successful and unsuccessful applicants are notified.
+Successful and unsucessful applicants are notified.
 Funds are allocated.

 Embassy visits completed projects.